-- Ending a long-standing debate on the issue of posting 100 percent collateral on reinsurance transactions with non-U.S. reinsurers, the NAIC voted at their November 2011 meeting to adopt an amended version of the Credit For Reinsurance Model Law, which will allow financially sound non-U.S. reinsurers to post less than 100 percent collateral.
-The current rule is designed to protect U.S-companies from reinsurers with a history of slow payment who are outside the reach of U.S. regulators.
-The new model law allows the NAIC to decide which foreign jurisdictions have sufficiently rigorous regulations for their reinsurers to be considered “qualified” and therefore permitted to post a lower collateral amount.
+- Study: The Federal Insurance Office (FIO) released a long-awaited report on the reinsurance and insurance industries in December 2013.
+Among its many recommendations is one that deals with credit for reinsurance.
+It suggests ending a long-standing debate on the issue of posting 100 percent collateral on reinsurance transactions with non-U.S. reinsurers by following the National Association of Insurance Commissioner’s (NAIC) amended version of its model law adopted at the organization’s November 2011 meeting.
+The NAIC’s Credit For Reinsurance Model Law allows financially sound non-U.S. reinsurers to post less than 100 percent collateral and lets the NAIC decide which foreign jurisdictions have sufficiently rigorous regulations for their reinsurers to be considered “qualified” and therefore permitted to post a lower collateral amount.
 The law also requires insurers to notify state commissioners when the amount that they expect to recover under their reinsurance contracts exceeds 50 percent of their policyholders’ surplus, the financial cushion that allows insurers to pay unexpectedly high claims.
 It also requires insurers to diversify their reinsurance programs to lower the risk of not being able to collect on their reinsurance contracts.

 Reinsurance is insurance for insurance companies.
 Just as a homeowners or auto insurance policy reduces the amount of cash a person must have on hand to pay for a new car after an accident or to rebuild a home after a hurricane, a reinsurance contract can protect an insurance company against large catastrophic losses.
 Reinsurance also enables an insurer to underwrite more or larger insurance policies.